Mahindra EPC Irrigation Ltd Directors Report.

 Our mission is to protect and enhance the well-being of our employees, visitors and other stakeholders.
 A safe work environment is non-negotiable, for which we follow strict safety standards in all our facilities.
 Our safety practices ensure all possible safety hazards are identified and eliminated, not only at the workplace but also during employee travel.
 We promote holistic safety culture to improve safety beyond work.

 The Management Discussion and Analysis Report gives an overview of the developments in Human Resources / Industrial Relations during the year.

 Safety, Health and Environmental Performance

-In accordance with the provisions of Section 203 of the Act, the following persons have been designated as KMP of the Company as at 31st March, 2018:
+In accordance with the provisions of Section 203 of the Act, the following persons have been designated as KMP of the Company as on 31st March, 2019: